 Inhumane dog population management

-For stray and roaming dogs - many born on the streets, others abandoned pets - there are two main areas of welfare concern:
+Many stray or roaming dogs are born on the streets, others are abandoned or relinquished pets - AfA highlights two main areas of welfare concern for these animals:

-Fear of rabies is a major driving force causing millions of unnecessary dog deaths every year.
+Fear of rabies is a major driver for millions of unnecessary dog deaths every year.
 Where rabies is endemic, so is cruelty to dogs.
-During a cull, methods used to kill dogs include poisoning, gassing, electrocution, beating and shooting.
-All often result in slow and agonising deaths.
+Strategies include extermination by poisoning, electrocution and shooting, resulting in slow and agonising deaths.

-Humane alternatives to dog culling don't only exist, but they're the most effective way to manage dog populations.
+There are humane alternatives to dog culling and they offer the most effective way to manage dog populations long-term.

-The Asia for Animals Coalition members have extensive experience in providing guidance to create programs that focus on sterilisation and vaccination against zoonotic disease, and the promotion of responsible pet ownership so as to humanely address the overpopulation of street dogs and prevent pet abandonment.
+The Asia for Animals Coalition members have extensive experience in providing guidance and support that focues on sterilisation and vaccination against zoonotic disease to manage the overpopulation at source.
+Additionally, AfA supports education initiatives to promote responsible pet ownership and humanely address the overpopulation of street dogs by preventing pet abandonment.

 The fur trade